 CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

-Compared to the first version, CMMC 2.0 streamlines U.S. Department of Defense’s (DoD) cybersecurity requirements down to three levels and aligns the requirements at each level with well-known and widely accepted NIST cybersecurity standards.
-In this article we will review the basics of CMMC 2.0 and what we know so far about how this will impact contracts with DoD.
+CMMC 2.0 streamlines the U.S. Department of Defense’s (DoD) cybersecurity requirements to three levels and aligns them with well-known and widely accepted NIST cybersecurity standards.
+In this article, we review the basics of CMMC 2.0 and how they impact Canadian contracts with DoD.

 What is CMMC?

-The Cybersecurity Maturity Model Certification (CMMC) is a framework designed to enhance the cybersecurity practices of companies working with the U.S. DoD.
-It was developed to address the increasing threats posed by cyberattacks and to protect the sensitive information and data associated with defense contracts.
+The Cybersecurity Maturity Model Certification (CMMC) is a framework designed to enhance companies’ cybersecurity practices with the DoD.
+It was developed to address the increasing cyberattack threats and protect the sensitive information and data associated with defence contracts.

-The CMMC combines today’s many different cybersecurity standards — including those from the National Institute of Standards and Technology (NIST), the International Organization for Standardization (ISO), the Aerospace Industries Association and others — into a single, unified standard for cybersecurity.
-In doing so, it gives the U.S. DoD a more straightforward mechanism for assessing and verifying contractors’ cybersecurity readiness, including their ability to protect protected information stored in and transmitted across their networks.
+The CMMC combines many different cybersecurity standards — including those from the National Institute of Standards and Technology (NIST), the International Organization for Standardization (ISO), the Aerospace Industries Association and others — into a single, unified standard for cybersecurity.
+Doing so gives the U.S. DoD a more straightforward mechanism for assessing and verifying contractors’ cybersecurity readiness, including their ability to protect information stored in and transmitted across their networks.

-To comply with the CMMC requirements, organizations are required to undergo assessments to evaluate the organization’s cybersecurity practices and assign a maturity level based on their findings.
+To comply with the CMMC requirements, organizations must undergo assessments to evaluate their cybersecurity practices and assign a maturity level based on their findings.
 The specific maturity level required depends on the organization’s involvement with DoD contracts and the sensitivity of the information they handle.

 In alignment with section 4.1901 of the Federal Acquisition Regulation (FAR), Federal Contract Information (FCI) is defined as information, not intended for public release, that is provided by or generated for the Government under a contract to develop or deliver a product or service to the Government, but not including information provided by the Government to the public (such as that on public websites) or simple transactional information, such as that necessary to process payments.